santiagomed/orca/README.md

   </p>
 </div>

+# About Orca
+Orca is currently in development.
+It is hard to say what the future of Orca looks like, as I am currently learning about LLM orchestrations and its extensive applications.
+These are some ideas I want to explore.
+Suggestions are welcome!
+ * [WebAssembly]("https://webassembly.org") to create simple, portable, yet powerful LLM applications that can run serverless across platforms.
+ * Taking advantage of Rust for fast memory safe distributed LLM applications.
+ * Deploying LLMs to the edge (think IOT devices, mobile devices, etc.)

 # Set up
 To set up Orca, you will need to install Rust.
 You can do this by following the instructions [here](https://www.rust-lang.org/tools/install).
 Once you have Rust installed, you can add Orca to your Cargo.toml file as a dependency:
 ```toml